pgadmin-org/pgadmin4/docs/en_US/user_management.rst

     /path/to/python /path/to/setup.py add-external-user ldapuser ldap --email user1@gmail.com

-    # to specify a role, 1 for admin user, 2 for non-admin user:
+    # to specify a role, admin and non-admin user:

+    /path/to/python /path/to/setup.py add-external-user ldapuser ldap  --admin
-    /path/to/python /path/to/setup.py add-external-user ldapuser ldap --role 1
+    /path/to/python /path/to/setup.py add-external-user ldapuser ldap  --nonadmin

     # to specify user's status